 Double-bladed clippers resemble wire cutters or pliers, and they use the sharp edges of two blades to clip nails.
 Our top four picks can cut large nails, but several brands we reviewed did not produce clean cuts on overgrown nails.
 If your clippers tear the nail and leave a rough edge, you’ll need to try another brand.

 Many owners of large breeds have given up on using standard clippers and rely instead on motorized trimmers.
 Trimmers take longer to trim nails, but they’re safer to use on black nails when locating the quick is difficult.
 If a clipper has injured your dog in the past, a premium trimmer is an excellent alternative.

 With a few exceptions, the low-priced clippers are not as durable as the premium ones.
 Using a cheap clipper is fine if you replace it when the blades are dull, but you’re unlikely to find replacement blades that are cheaper than the clipper.
 Online distributors like Amazon and Chewy do not carry extra blades, and most clipper manufacturers do not offer them either.
 Like our top pick, well-made designs will stay sharp for several years, but cheaper brands may not last a year if you use them frequently.

 Our next pick was the Hartz Groomer’s Best Nail Clipper.
-Although it’s inexpensive, it’s comfortable to use and capable of grooming thick black nails.
+Although it’s inexpensive, it is comfortable to use and capable of grooming thick, black nails.
 We hope you’ll select a clipper that your dog tolerates and eventually enjoys.